Reconstructionist Roman religion

-Revivals of ancient Roman polytheism have taken various forms in the modern era.
+Revivals of ancient Roman religions have taken various forms in the modern era.
 These efforts seek to re-establish the traditional Roman cults and customs, often referred to as cultus deorum romanorum (worship of the Roman gods), religio romana (Roman religion), via romana agli dei (the Roman way to the gods), Roman-Italic religion, or gentile Roman religion.
 Several loosely affiliated organizations have emerged in the contemporary period.

 History

-Post classical period
+Post-classical period

-Christianity was introduced late in Mani, with the first Greek temples converted into churches during the 11th century.
-Byzantine monk Nikon "the Metanoite" (Νίκων ὁ Μετανοείτε) was sent in the 10th century to convert the predominantly pagan Maniots.
-Although his preaching began the conversion process, it took over 200 years for the majority to accept Christianity fully by the 11th and 12th centuries.
+Christianity was introduced late in Mani Peninsula, with the first Greek temples converted into churches during the 11th century.
+Byzantine monk Nikon the Metanoeite (Νίκων ὁ Μετανοείτε) was sent in the 10th century to convert the predominantly pagan Maniots.
+Although his preaching began the conversion process, the Christianization took 200 years, ending around the 11th or 12th centuries.
 Patrick Leigh Fermor noted that the Maniots, isolated by mountains, were among the last Greeks to abandon the old religion, doing so towards the end of the 9th century:

 Sealed off from outside influences by their mountains, the semi-troglodytic Maniots themselves were the last of the Greeks to be converted.
 They only abandoned the old religion of Greece towards the end of the ninth century.
 It is surprising to remember that this peninsula of rock, so near the heart of the Levant from which Christianity springs, should have been baptised three whole centuries after the arrival of St. Augustine in far-away Kent.

 Capitoline Wolf, sculpture of the she-wolf feeding the twins Romulus and Remus, the most famous image associated with the founding of Rome.

-According to Constantine VII in De Administrando Imperio, the Maniots were referred to as 'Hellenes' and only fully Christianized in the 9th century, despite some church ruins from the 4th century indicating early Christian presence.
-The region's mountainous terrain allowed the Maniots to evade the Eastern Roman Empire's Christianization efforts, thus preserving pagan traditions, which coincided with significant years in the life of Gemistos Plethon.
+According to Constantine VII in De Administrando Imperio, the Maniots were referred to as 'Hellenes' and were only fully Christianized in the 9th century, despite some 4th-century church ruins indicating an early Christian presence.
+The region's mountainous terrain allowed the Maniots to evade the Eastern Roman Empire's Christianization efforts, thereby preserving pagan traditions that coincided with significant years in the life of Gemistos Plethon.